 Work in October 2019

-Given CInI’s relationships with local farmers and farmer groups in the region, Mandavav and Boriya village in Dahod and Santrampur village in Mahisagar were selected as the locations to build and pilot the ECC’s.
+Given CInI’s relationships with local farmers and farmer groups in the region, Mandavav and Goriya village in Dahod and Santrampur village in Mahisagar were selected as the locations to build and pilot the ECC’s.
 Although the scoping study was conducted in Sabarkantha district as well back in 2018, given CInI’s current staffing capacity and distribution of projects over the next year for their field staff, we decided to skip Sabrankantha district during this visit and focus mainly on Dahod and Mahisagar.

 Construction of ECC in Santrampur, Mahisagar